Body

 - Create and retrieve notes and lists from Google Keep.

-- You cannot access the Gemini service integrations available within Drive, Gmail, Calendar, etc. They're only available with paid versions of Gemini for Google Workspace (i.e., Gemini for Education paid add-ons).
+- You cannot access Gemini service integrations in Drive, Gmail, Calendar, etc. They're only available with paid versions of Gemini for Google Workspace and Google Workspace for Education Plus at this time (e.g., Gemini for Education paid add-ons).
 This includes, but is not limited to:

 Privacy & security